This Vegan Holiday Casserole is sure to please whether dining at home or preparing for a family holiday feast!

 We hope to show you that not only will vegans eat some delicious dinners this Christmas, but so can you!
 Here’s our vegan menu along with links to the folks who’ve prepared, photographed, and provided you with some tasty recipes.
 We hope you enjoy!

 Winter Warmer Cocktail by Pea Soup Eats

-Vegan Holiday Casserole by Namely Marly
+Vegan Holiday Casserole (recipe below) by Namely Marly

 Cranberry and Orange Ginger Mango Chutney by Averie at Averie Cooks

 I saved my recipe for the end because the ingredient list is long.
 But don’t let that fool you, it’s not that hard to put together and like most things, the results are worth the effort!